ThomasOtt314/ee-tools/README.md

 The ee-tools can be separated into three main components:
 + Download time series of zonal statistics
 + Download daily Landsat and GRIDMET PPT/ETo imagery
-+ Generate annual summary figures and tables

 ## Requirements

+#### Python Dependencies
-See the [Dependencies](## Dependencies) section below for additional details on the Python specific requirements needed to run the ee-tools.
+See the [Dependencies](## dependencies) section below for additional details on the Python specific requirements needed to run the ee-tools.

+For information on installing Python and Pandas or details on how to run the Python scripts, please see the [Python README](PYTHON.md).

 #### Earth Engine
 To run the ee-tools you must have an Earth Engine account.